7 Best Homeowners Insurance Companies in New York of 2023

 However, the policy won't encompass the dwelling outside the unit as a condo association will have its own coverage for the building structure, the common areas within the building, mechanicals, and any structures and grounds that is part of the property.

-Furthermore, filing a claim shouldn't be an issue since HO-6 policies operate on an open peril basis.
+Furthermore, filing a claim shouldn't be an issue since HO-6 policies operate on an open peril basis, but as always you should check with each individual provider as this can vary.

 As with other homeowners policies there are exclusions.
 These are generally the same as exclusions discussed for HO-3 and HO-5 policies.